nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GITHUB_PAGES.md

 Voila!
 You should be deployed!

-Whenever you make changes to your personal site, as long as you merge those changes into master, they will be reflected on your domain (sometimes takes a minute, but not that long)
+Whenever you make changes to your personal site, as long as you merge those changes into main, they will be reflected on your domain (sometimes takes a minute, but not that long)